jvtang487/cse-15l--week1-lab-report/lab-report-2.md

 ![Image](addmessage1.png)

 The method that is called the handleRequest method.
-The arguments that are relevant are the if statements as they check the path and query to check if they need to add certain message or just display a message.
+The arguments that are relevant are the if statements as they check the path.
+For example if the path is add-message it will add the message or the thing after the "/".
+For the query to check if they need to add certain message or just display a message.
+The query checks for the message that will be added to the page or the thing after the "s" and "=".
 The values that are relevant is the string `servString` as this holds the value of the single string.
 The url is also relevant as this is what is read by the code to detemerine what gets added to the string.
 The parameter of `"="` and `"s"` is also relevant as this splits the query from the path making it easier to read the String needed to be added.

-The query is changed in the url value from blank to the message "hello" this in return changes the value of the single string to also "hello".
+The query is changed in the url value from blank to the message "hello".
+This in return changes the value of the single string to also "hello".

 ![Image](addmessage2.png)